Pepperstone

 Cons

-• MetaTrader platform is basic
+- MetaTrader offering is fairly basic

 Regulations: FCA, BaFin, CySec, DFSA, ASIC, CMA, SCB